Soaring and Flying

 Polly Gets a Duo Ride

 Why is there Lift?
-(It's not Bernoulli)
+Bernoulli is commonly misused:

 http://www.geovisiononline.com/fineweek